 - Total: 45%

 You can always come and see your instructor and ask for a new evaluation of your paper, but then the grading will be completely new, so it can go up or down!

 Help with writing: The Writing Skills Improvement Program offers a number of valuable workshops at 1201 E. Helen Street.
+They offer a series of free workshops.
 Please consult with them if you have a need to improve your writing skills (no walk-ins).
-For perhaps more immediate help, see the Writing Center (walk-ins allowed).
+For perhaps more immediate help, see the Think Tank Writing Center (walk-ins allowed).
 See below: